gp7717/Bos-AI/README.md

   - Sequentially invokes agents chosen by the planner and records per-agent latency, output, and errors.

 - **Planner (`Agents/orchestrator/planner.py`)**
-  - Combines heuristic keyword matching with an LLM (`AzureChatOpenAI`) to rank eligible agents.
+  - Builds per-agent retrieval indexes (`context_index.AgentContextRetriever`) and feeds top snippets into a capability classifier.
+  - Scores agents with structured capability metadata, then asks the LLM arbiter to rank/trim the agents using the evidence bundle.
-  - Produces a `PlannerDecision` containing rationale, agent ordering, confidence score, and applied guardrails.
+  - Produces a `PlannerDecision` with rationale, ordered agents, confidence, and guardrail metadata (capability scores, retrieval preview).
-  - Applies preference/disable lists from the incoming `AgentRequest`.
+  - Applies preference/disable lists from the incoming `AgentRequest` and falls back to capability scores if the LLM is unavailable.

 - **Composer (`Agents/orchestrator/composer.py`)**
   - Uses an LLM prompt to consolidate agent answers into the final `OrchestratorResponse`.